 Singapore General Hospital (SGH), a member of the

-SingHealth group shares on who are at higher risks and prevention tips.
+SingHealth group, shares on who are at higher risk of getting skin cancer and prevention tips.

 RISK FACTORS FOR SKIN CANCER

 While excessive exposure to the sun is the main cause of skin cancer, there are many factors that can increase your risk of getting this disease.
 These factors include:

 Fair or light skin colour